Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 The three ate in silence after that.
-Neither Terra nor Blynn made an attempt to say anything.
+Neither Terra nor Blynn said anything.
 Hyren couldn’t blame them.
-They were young—they probably didn’t understand the gravity of their situation.
-It would take a while for things to sink in.
+He had become quite good at getting people to hate him.
 Not that that made him feel any better, but Hyren tried to swallow the emotions along with his dinner.

-Once he was done with his sandwich, Hyren removed his helmet and fiddled with it, as per his evening routine.
-It was still nonfunctional and he decided to finally let go of the meager hope of it ever working again, but it provided protection for his head and face, at least.
+Once he finished his sandwich, Hyren removed his helmet and fiddled with it, as per his evening routine.
+It still didn’t respond, and he decided to finally let go of the meager hope of it ever working again, but it provided protection for his head and face, at least.

-Once Terra and Blynn had finished their food, Hyren said, “Well, we’re going to camp in here for the night.
+After Terra and Blynn had finished their food, Hyren said, “We should camp in here for the night.
 Despite its age, this room looks pretty stable, with no signs of decay except for that hole we fell through.
 In the morning, we’ll start finding our way out.”

-After a moment, Terra joined her, although the owner’s interest was more in the scrolls.
-Hyren watched as they made their rounds of the room, murmuring to each other, looking at everything, and, most surprisingly to him, putting things back when they were done.
+After a moment, Terra joined her, although the owner seemed more interested in the scrolls.
+Hyren watched as they made their rounds of the room, murmuring to each other, and, most surprisingly to him, putting things back when they were done.

 They stopped and looked back at him.
 “We don’t do this for the money,” Terra replied, her voice devoid of the warmth of earlier.
 “We’re explorers.
 We find things just to find them.”